gsoulie/ionic2-resources/ionic-navigation.md

 ```

-## Tab Routing with routing back from modale
+## Tab routing with routing back from modale
 [Back to top](#navigation)

 Here is a full sample of tab routing with routing back integration from child modale.